Song Deok-gi: Revival

-The first of June 1983, Song became a national treasure as Taekkyon was designated as the 76th Important Intangible Cultural Properties of Korea by the Cultural Heritage Administration.
-To this day, it remains one of only two martial arts which possesses such a classification (the other being Ssireum).
+On 1 June 1983, along with Shin, Song became a national treasure as Taekkyon was designated as the 76th Important Intangible Cultural Properties of Korea by the Cultural Heritage Administration.
+To this day, it remains one of only three martial arts which possesses such a classification (the other being Ssireum and Gungdo).
 This recognition attracted many more students and helped secure the transmission of the art.
-Most leaders of the current Taekkyon Associations started their formation during that time.
-Song established the Widae Taekkyon Preservation Society with his student Lee Jun-Seo the same year.
+Most leaders of the modern Taekkyon Associations started their formation during this period.
+In reaction to what he perceived as the sportification of the art, Song established the Widae Taekkyon Preservation Society with his student Lee Jun-Seo the same year.